Cray-HPE/docs-csm/upgrade/Stage_3.md

 > **REMINDER**: If password for `ncn-m002` was reset during Stage 3.3, then also reset the password
 > on `ncn-m001` at this time.

+This stage is completed.
+Proceed to [Validate CSM health](README.md#3-validate-csm-health) on the main upgrade page.